-The oil and natural gas business, including production activities, involves a variety of operating risks, including: blowouts, fires and explosions; surface cratering; uncontrollable flows of underground natural gas, oil or formation water; natural disasters; pipe and cement failures; casing collapses; stuck drilling and service tools; reservoir compaction; abnormal pressure formation; environmental hazards such as natural gas leaks, oil spills, pipeline and tank ruptures or unauthorized discharges of brine, toxic gases or well fluids; capacity constraints, equipment malfunctions and other problems at third-party operated platforms, pipelines and gas processing plants over which Byron has no control; repeated shut-ins of Byron's well bores; required workovers of existing wells that may not be successful.
+The oil and natural gas business, including production activities, involves a variety of operating risks, including: blowouts, fires and explosions; surface cratering; uncontrollable flows of underground natural gas, oil or formation water; natural disasters; pipe and cement failures; casing collapses; stuck drilling and service tools; reservoir compaction; abnormal pressure formation; environmental hazards such as natural gas leaks, oil spills, pipeline and tank ruptures or unauthorized discharges of brine, toxic gases or well fluids; capacity constraints, equipment malfunctions and other problems at third-party operated platforms, pipelines and gas processing plants over which Byron has no control; repeated shut-ins of Byron's well bores could significantly damage the Company's well bores; required workovers of existing wells that may not be successful.

 If any of the above events occur, Byron could incur substantial losses as a result of injury or loss of life; reservoir damage; severe damage to and destruction of property or equipment; pollution and other environmental and natural resources damage; restoration, decommissioning or clean-up responsibilities; regulatory investigations and penalties; suspension of our operations or repairs necessary to resume operations.

 Offshore operations are subject to a variety of operating risks peculiar to the marine environment, such as capsising and collisions.
 In addition, offshore operations, and in some instances operations along the Gulf Coast, are subject to damage or loss from hurricanes or other adverse weather conditions.
 These conditions can cause substantial damage to facilities and interrupt production.
 As a result, the Company could incur substantial liabilities that could reduce the funds available for exploration, development or leasehold acquisitions, or result in loss of properties.

 If Byron was to experience any of these problems, it could affect well bores, platforms, gathering systems and processing facilities, any one of which could adversely affect its ability to conduct operations.
 In accordance with customary industry practices, Byron maintains insurance against some, but not all, of these risks.
-Losses could occur for uninsurable or uninsurable or uninsurable or uninsurable, and particular types of coverage may not be available.
+Losses could occur for uninsurable or uninsured risks or in amounts in excess of existing insurance coverage.
+The Company may not be able to maintain adequate insurance in the future at rates we consider reasonable, and particular types of coverage may not be available.
 An event that is not fully covered by insurance could have a material adverse effect on the Company's financial position and results of operations.